-Other than improving blood, lymph, energy and nerve flow, abdominal massage can also decrease excess loads from other organs that have prolapsed or shifted.
-Removing these forces allows the reflexogenic ligaments to return to their natural length and allows the uterus to be in the ideal range natural position which is slightly off center to the right and over (but not leaning on) the bladder.
+Other than improving blood, lymph, energy and nerve flow, abdominal massage or Visceral Manipulation™ can also decrease excess loads from other organs that have prolapsed or shifted.
+Removing these forces allows the reflexogenic ligaments to return to their natural length and allows the uterus to be in the ideal range of natural position which is slightly off center to the right and over (but not leaning on) the bladder.

 Uterine ligaments (UL) have different characteristics than say the ligaments of the knee that is comprised of denser connective tissue.
 UL consist of a blend of skeletal muscle, smooth muscle, hormonal receptors, three types of collagen and blood vessels.
 These specialized ligaments have reflexogenic qualities.
 Because of the reflexogenic properties, the uterus can move to some degree without damaging the ligaments.

 On another note, ligaments need proper direction of load to stimulate the correct balance of collagen production.
 One of the main supporting ligaments of the uterus is the uterosacral ligament (USL), and if it isn’t loaded correctly because you are sitting on your tailbone (post tilted pelvis) the ligaments loose their strength and resiliency.
 How can the USL suspend the uterus if the uterus is sitting on the USL?
 It can’t!

 I like how Katy Bowman, biomechanical scientist, explains how pelvic position affects uterine position. “your uterus is like a puppet on a string (the uterosacral ligament) in the hands (the sacrum) of the puppeteers — the pelvic floor and the glutes.
 The habit of wearing a tucked pelvis all day creates a droopy puppet uterus, susceptible to chronic malpositioning.”